 As a member of the California and Georgia bars, Mr. Brougher has a national litigation practice representing entities of all sizes.
 Mr. Brougher’s recent emphasis has been on representing businesses seeking the recovery of insurance assets through negotiation, ADR proceedings, litigation, and trial.
 In addition, Mr. Brougher has a proven record of success in commercial litigation, including IP, technology, antitrust, commercial contract/fraud, and other commercial cases.
 Mr. Brougher’s clients are located throughout the United States, and he has handled matters in every U.S. geographic region, and abroad.

 Mr. Brougher previously served as Co-Team Leader of the firm’s Insurance Recovery Practice.
 Before joining the firm, Mr. Brougher was a partner in the San Francisco office of a national, San Francisco-based firm, where he was elevated to partner in 2001.

-Mr. Brougher was recognized in 2020 by The Best Lawyers in America® in 2020 for Insurance Litigation and in 2021 for Insurance Law and Insurance Litigation.
+Mr. Brougher was recognized by The Best Lawyers in America® in 2020 for Insurance Litigation and in 2021 for Insurance Law and Insurance Litigation.
 He is AV® rated by Martindale-Hubbell.*